 The Red Light District’s unique aesthetic is reflected in everything they produce, whether it’s a theatre production, video trailer, or postcard.
 They needed their website to be equally unique but still easy to update with an increasing number of shows.

 Henrik Farley was quickly gaining an audience for his standup comedy but other than his Facebook page, he had nowhere to tell them about upcoming shows.
-He needed a website that could contain a lot of information while reflecting his absurd and unusual comedy style.
+He needed a website that could contain a lot of information while reflecting his unique absurdist comedy style.

 DECO Windshield Repair needed an attractive single-page website to serve as a recruitment tool and information portal.
 They were looking for something fun yet comprehensive that would attract students looking for a different kind of summer job.